aws-samples/sample-vonage-serverless-sonic/README.md

-# Real-Time Voice Agent with Amazon Bedrock Nova Sonic
+# Serverless Telephony with Sonic and AgentCore Runtime

 by Reilly Manton